SvenOrdelman/github_dashboard/README.md

 </div>

 # Github Dashboard
-A Progressive Web App (PWA) that transforms how you interact with GitHub by providing a customizable dashboard with desktop notifications.
-This app streamlines your GitHub workflow through two powerful features:
+A Rails application that can be installed as a Progressive Web App (PWA), transforming how you interact with GitHub through a customizable dashboard with desktop notifications.

 <div align="center">
   <img src="app/assets/images/github_dashboard.png" alt="Github Dashboard Screenshot">